 AmeriStudent provides full-service educational placements and homestays for international clients wishing to study abroad in the United States.
 In our pursuit to offer our students an ideal learning environment and the best homestay experience, we are continually seeking out quality host families to provide a stable, friendly, and accommodating home.
 As an AmeriStudent host family, you will feel fully supported and equipped to host your student, with detailed orientations, training, regular communication with AmeriStudent staff, and 24/7 support.
 Our desire is that the experience of hosting will be just as enriching and fulfilling for you as it is for our students.
 Find out more in our About Us section.

 Yes.
-Safety for our students is our number 1 priority.
+Safety for our students is our number one priority.
 Any family member over age 18 must pass a background check as we want to ensure that all our host homes provide a safe place for each of our students to live and thrive.

 Do you have a warm and inviting family?
 Is your home clean, organized, and comfortable?
 Do you enjoy bringing new people into your home?
 Would you make a concerted effort to make someone from a foreign country feel more at ease?
 If you answered yes to any, or all, of those questions, you would make a perfect host.
 We invite families from all walks of life to try their hand at hosting international students.
-We want our platform to include a wide spectrum of families – families with different religious beliefs, races, creeds, and socioeconomic backgrounds.
+We want our pool of host families platform to include a wide spectrum of families – families with different religious beliefs, races, creeds, and socioeconomic backgrounds.
 We don’t want to exclude any families who believe they can be amazing hosts.